liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

   * \\(GI\\): General independent interarrival‐time distribution (any distribution)
   * \\(G\\): General service‐time distribution (any distribution)

-For example, M/M/s denotes a queuing model with multiple services and exponential distribution for interarrival time and service time.
+For example, M/M/s denotes a queuing model with multiple servers and exponential distribution for interarrival time and service time.

 Queuing models can provide estimations for:
   * \\(L\\) = Expected number of customers in the system, including those being served (Line Length).